 Aaron Hernandez was found dead in his prison cell at the Souza-Baranowski Correctional Center in Shirley, Massachusetts, on April 19, 2017.
 The former New England Patriots tight end was serving a life sentence after being convicted of first degree murder in the killing of 27-year-old Odin Lloyd.

 Hernandez’s death came days after he was acquitted in a double homicide case.
 The jury did not find him guilty of murdering Daniel de Abreu and Safiro Furtado, but Hernandez was convicted of unlawful possession of a firearm.

-According to The Richest, Hernandez’s net worth was estimated at $50 thousand at the time of his death.
+Hernandez’s criminal troubles cost him – and his family – millions of dollars.
+According to The Richest, Hernandez’s net worth was estimated at $50,000 at the time of his death.
 Net Worth Celebrity estimates that Hernandez had a net worth of $8 million at the height of his NFL career.

 Hernandez is survived by his daughter, Avielle, 5, his fiancée, Shayanna Jenkins-Hernandez, his older brother D.J.
 Hernandez, and his mother, Terri Hernandez (his dad passed away in 2006).